YuchenLiu98/ECCV2022-SDA-FAS/README.md

 # ECCV2022-SDA-FAS
-Source-Free Domain Adaptation with Contrastive Domain Alignment and Self-supervised Exploration for Face Anti-Spoofing, ECCV2022
+The implementation of "Source-Free Domain Adaptation with Contrastive Domain Alignment and Self-supervised Exploration for Face Anti-Spoofing", ECCV2022